zenml-io/zenml/docs/book/starter-guide/collaborate/zenml-deployment.md

 ---
-description: Deploy ZenML with one-click
+description: Connect to a simply deployed ZenML on the cloud.
 ---

 ## Collaboration with ZenML Overview